hicolour/.chst/README.md

  - ```key``` - inform .chst browser that command should be executed as key press
  - ```type```- inform .chst browser that command should be executed just by regular letter typing (e.g. in previously focued window/console)
+ - ```input+key``` - inform .chst browser that command should be executed as key press, but before that browser should ask user for input parameters defined in command
+ - ```input+type``` - inform .chst browser that command should be executed just by regular letter typing, but before that browser should ask user for input parameters defined in command

 If the ```key``` action type is used, command should contains key combination that is based on the X Keysym strings e.g.